-Challenging Lowest Price Technically Acceptable LPTA Source Selection in a GAO FAR Protest
+Challenging Lowest Price Technically Acceptable LPTA Contract Source Selection in a GAO Protest

 Government Agencies have a lot of discretion when evaluating proposals.
-When challenging the Agency’s LPTA contract evaluation factors and ultimate selection in a GAO bid protest, you also want to be careful when making allegations that the successful bidder did not propose sufficient labor hours or staff to meet the agency requirements.
+When challenging the Agency’s LPTA government contracts evaluation factors and ultimate source selection in a GAO bid protest, you also want to be careful when making allegations that the successful bidder did not propose sufficient labor hours or staff to meet the agency requirements.